viatorislye/data-science-SP25/challenges/c05-antibiotics-assignment.md

 *Observations* - What is your response to the question above?

+- Gram stain

-- I do not have any graphs that split by genera so it’s a bit difficult to answer based on that.
-But I can answer the based on Gram stain.
-For neomycin & streptomycin, the gram stain didn’t seem to have a correlation with the amount of neomycin & streptomycin needed.
+  - For neomycin & streptomycin, the gram stain didn’t seem to have a correlation with the amount of neomycin & streptomycin needed.
-  However,for penicillin, the negative gram had a lower MIC while gram positive had much high MIC.
-This predicts a possible correlation between gram strain and their MIC need for the antibiotic penicillin,
+  - However,for penicillin, the negative gram had a lower MIC while gram positive had much high MIC.
+This predicts a possible correlation between gram strain and their MIC need for the antibiotic penicillin.

+- Genera

+  - For staphylococcus, neomycim gave the lowest MIC, then was penicillin and then streptomycin.
+  - For salmonella, neomcyin also gave the lowest MIC but wasn’t as low as staphylococcus’s MIC.
+  - For streptococcus, penicillin gave the lowest MIC.

 - Which of your visuals above (1 through 5) is **most effective** at helping to answer this question?

-  - Graph 3
+  - Graph 5

 - Why?